-Emily Haslam is a senior lecturer in Kent Law School.
-Previously, she was a lecturer at the University of Sussex and at the University of Wales, Aberystwyth.
-She completed her undergraduate degree in Law with German Law at the LSE, her LLM in International Law at King’s College London and her PhD at the LSE.
+Dr Emily Haslam is a Senior Lecturer in International Law at Kent Law School and co-director of the Centre for Critical International Law.
+She was previously a lecturer at the University of Sussex and the University of Wales, Aberystwyth.
+She completed her undergraduate degree in Law with German Law at the LSE and Marburg University, Germany, her LLM in International Law at King’s College, London and her PhD at the LSE.
 She studied for the Bar at the Inns of Court School of Law where she was a recipient of a Harmsworth Scholarship from Middle Temple.

-Emily is interested in supervising students in the following areas:
+Dr Haslam is keen to supervise students in the following areas:

 Member of the Society of Legal Scholars and the Socio-Legal Studies Association.
 Former editorial board member of Feminist Legal Studies and feminists@law